 I think the most insidious part about Fab's methodology is that the audience could be convinced that more handiwork and flourishes mean more cost, which automatically translates into more value (even for a high price).
 And, that the opposite is true.

-This crumbles like a cookie.
+This logic, however, crumbles like a cookie.

 A beautiful, hand-crafted bespoke suit that costs $10,000 might be very well justified on the "quality" scale, but is it worth it for me to buy it if I'm going to wear it once every 3 years?